HendrickSamuel/hendricksnippets/README.md

 # certisnippets README

-This vscode extensions is used to help remove reccurent task for the frontend devs at certinergie.
+This vscode extensions is used to help remove reccurent tasks I come accross often.

 ## Features

-all snippets will start with `!certi`
+all snippets will start with `!h`

 ## Known Issues